tylerjmorg/dos/Citation-Assistance/Citation-Assistance.md

 # Citation Assistance
 Please use the following citations below when referencing this document.
 Citation assistance is updated the same day a new version is published.
+The CITATION.cff file is also in the root directory of this repo.

 ## General Reference
 > Tyler Morgan. [_Document Organization System – Draft Edition – v0.8.0_](https://github.com/TylerJMorg/DOS).
 22 April 2024.
 Working Draft.
 URL: https://github.com/TylerJMorg/DOS